lmjohns3/theanets/docs/quickstart.rst

 layer; these weights have one column of 784 values for each hidden node in the network, so we can iterate over the transpose and put each column -- properly reshaped -- into a giant image.

-That concludes the basic classification example.
-The ``theanets`` source code contains a complete ``mnist-classifier.py`` example that you can play around with.

 Using the Command Line
 ======================